Boletellus ananas: Ecology, habitat and distribution

-Its North American distribution encompasses a range extending north from North Carolina to Florida, west to Texas and south to Mexico, and Central America.
+Its North American distribution encompasses a range extending north from North Carolina to Florida, west to Texas and south to Mexico, and Central America; it is in season from June to October.
 In 2008, it was reported for the first time in the Upper Potaro and Upper Ireng River Basins in Guyana.
 It has also been collected from New Zealand, Asia (including China, Korea, Malaysia, and Taiwan), and possibly Australia.